History of South St. Paul Schools

 With the closing of the stockyards in 1986, enrollments in the South St. Paul schools began to decline and the community was forced to make the difficult decision to consolidate school buildings.
 During the same period, technology advances required the school district to be networked to keep up with the next generation of learners.
 In 1999, the South St. Paul community passed a technology referendum to maintain the quality of education in South St. Paul schools.
-This referendum was renewed in 2009 providing an additional ten years of dedicated funding for technology initiatives and inovations.
+This referendum was renewed in 2009 and again in 2019 to continue providing dedicated funding for technology initiatives and innovations.

-The South St. Paul School District currently serves approximately 3,500 students in two elementary schools, one secondary school (grades 7-12) , and an alternative learning center.
+The South St. Paul School District currently serves more than 3,200 students in two elementary schools, one secondary school (grades 6-12), and an alternative learning center. (grades 10-12)

 In 1984, through a grant from the Otto Bremer Foundation, the South St. Paul Educational Foundation was formed for the purpose of supporting and aiding the school district.
-Since its inception, over 4 million dollars has been raised to help student achieve success in the classroom and beyond.
-The South St. Paul Educational Foundation welcomes partnerships from the community who embrace the notion that quality educational opportunities provide a key to the future of our community.
+Since its inception, millions of dollars have been raised to help student achieve success in the classroom and beyond.
+The South St. Paul Educational Foundation welcomes partnerships from the community who embrace the notion that quality educational opportunities are key to the future of our community.